 Want more?
 Here’s the long story.

 I am a Pacific Northwest girl at heart even though I grew up outside of Syracuse, New York.
 Maybe it was all those ski trips out West, but I knew I belonged here.
-After graduating from Skidmore College, my Dad suggested I go work in Aspen waiting tables.
-Being a direction-less college graduate, that’s what I did.
-It was scary as hell.
-I drove out there and wondered why am I doing this?
-I found a place to live and got a job waiting tables that included a ski pass.
-It was fun. and nothing prepares your for a career in communications like standing between people and their next meal.
+After graduating from Skidmore College, I moved to Aspen, Colorado to wait tables at the fabulous Little Nell Hotel.
+It was fun. and nothing prepares you for a career in communications like standing between people and their next meal.

 One day, my employer bought a ski resort in northern Idaho.
 (Uh-oh, you say.)
 And all of a sudden, I had a ski pass to this amazing place called Schweitzer Mountain.
 After ten years in Seattle, I was offered the job to manage the marketing department.
 I packed up.
 I left my good friends, my good job, and sold my condo.

 I knew I had made it because I had a ski rack on my office wall.
 I got to be a ski bum while using my brain doing work I loved.
 I even met Patrick who would become my husband years later.

 It’s time for the real Big Leap to stand up.

-And then I just couldn’t handle executing yet another season pass sale.
-I founded my own Big Leap in 2004 when I needed a change from the ski resort business.
+When I just couldn’t handle executing yet another season pass sale, I took the ultimate Big Leap in 2004 when I needed a change from the ski resort business.
 I had no other choice.
 There were no other jobs for me if I wanted to stay here.
 I loved connecting clients to media and getting stories out, but the publishing technologies were allowing us to tell our own stories without the media as the middle man, and things were changing.